pmazumda/pmazumda.github.io/_posts/2022-12-22-all-things-prometheus-and-grafana.md

 Once  you have configured Prometheus server to collect Harbor metrics,  you can use Grafana to visualize the data.

-I have created a simple dashboard  for visalization some key Harbor metrics, you can download the  json file  of dashboard from this [github repository](https://github.com/pmazumda/cloud-native) and build on top of it.
-Feel free to create a PR so that others can benefit too. :heart:
+I have created a simple dashboard  for visualizing some key Harbor metrics, you can download the dashboard json file from this [github repository](https://github.com/pmazumda/cloud-native) and build on top of it.
+Feel free to create a PR if you have interesting suggestions.